roughcrypter786/APK_Inject/README.md

-# InjectAPK
+# APK_Injector
-This is an automation software which will make the msfvenom and msfconsole process automatically.
-Anyone can use it but be aware of using it for wrong purpose.
+This is an automation software which will bind Android Payload into APK and automate msfvenom and msfconsole processes.
+Do_Not_Use_It_For_Wrong_Intention